How to Take Down a Website

 Cancel your Hosting Plan

-You can notify your hosting plan that you are ready to take the site down and ready to cancel your billing.
-If your domain registration is there as well you can cancel that too.
-If not, however, be sure to ALSO go your domain registrar to cancel that billing as that is often set to auto-renew each year.
+You can notify your hosting plan that you are ready to take down a website and cancel your billing.
+If your domain registration is also there, you can cancel that too.
+If not, however, be sure to ALSO go to your domain registrar to cancel that billing as that is often set to auto-renew each year – unless you want to keep your domain for possible future use!.

 Cancel Recurring Fees for Your Website

-Be sure to cancel any additional recurring subscriptions you may have for advanced SEO tools, mailing list providers and email marketing, business email, etc…
+Be sure to cancel any additional recurring subscriptions for advanced SEO tools, mailing list providers, email marketing, business email, etc.

 Gift Your Domain